 The city is an excellent example of town planning.
-The streets are carefully divided in concentric quadrangular streets running around the temple.
+The streets are carefully divided into concentric quadrangular streets running around the temple.
 The city was redesigned by Vishwanatha Nayak as per the principles written in the Shilpa Shatras.

 Chandigarh is another beautiful city located in the northern part of India.
 Although it is well known for its scenic beauty and pleasant weather, Chandigarh also holds great architectural significance.

 Chandigarh’s architecture was chiefly designed by Le Corbusier, a Swiss-French architect and urban planner.
-The most unique feature of this city is its systematic division into sectors further connected via six lane roads.
+The most unique feature of this city is its systematic division into sectors further connected via six-lane roads.

 Shedding some light over the beautifully constructed city, Sumit Aggarwal, Partner, HomzKraft says-

 “The streets running parallel to the roads are wide with narrow lanes for cycle-rickshaws and pedestrians while streets within the sectors are narrow and only allow slower traffic.
 Traffic control within the city is also sound”.

 Another interesting fact is that Chandigarh does not have a sector 13, since Swiss/French people thought 13 is a bad number.